Hiba-Almade/Hiba-Almade/README.md

 ### Hi there 👋
 #### I'm **Hiba**  :relieved:

-##### A Syrian software engineer who graduated from Zarqa University in 2021 :computer:
+##### A Syrian software engineer, I graduated from Zarqa University in 2021 :computer:
 ##### Full-Stack Developer :fire: